Hello! Hello hello hello, and welcome to a new series of posts I'll be working on.

 This said, there are a lot of advantages this weapon has, especially over the Hammer.
 For one, it has longer reach, somewhere between medium and long.
 The second is, well, who doesn't like buffs?
 Especially in the high rank or G rank, when everything is insane power levels.
 Beyond that, there's no charge attack, no guard, it's not as precise as the Hammer.

 Notes: In a few select games, the HH is stronger or weaker than the Hammer.
-In MHP3rd, MH3G, and MH4, it is stronger.
-In all others, it's weaker.
+In MHP3rd, MH3G, MH4, and MHW, it is stronger.
+In all others before then, it's weaker.
 MHW Notes: In this game, you can queue songs for when you collect the required notes, and the correspondence between the button and note are shown on-screen, along with the effect given were you to perform at a given time.

 Power: 4 Mobility: 1 or 3/4 Dodge or Block: Block Support: No Range: Close Reach: Long Type: Both General Role: Mid-Range Bruiser Similar Game: Soldier Classes in Guild Wars 2 Availability: Every Game

 Go get Evade Distance Up.